Hueco Tanks State Park and Historic Site, El Paso

 I absolutely LOVED the Rock Art Tour at Hueco Tanks!
 Our guide, Jorge, was incredible at explaining the delicate art in the park, as well as bringing to life the ceremonies of the ancient visitors who left it!

-You’ll find both ancient pictographs (drawings) and petroglyphs (carvings in the rock), as well as historic graffiti, during both the guided tour and while exploring on a self-guided tour on North Mountain, including the Jornada Mollogon mask, dating back thousands of years!
+You’ll find both ancient pictographs (drawings) and petroglyphs (carvings in the rock), as well as historic graffiti, like the horse in the picture above, during both the guided tour and while exploring on a self-guided tour on North Mountain, including the Jornada Mollogon mask, dating back thousands of years!
 My goal is to tell you what to expect on your tour, to read more about the history of the Rock Art at Hueco Tanks, click HERE.

 The first thing we did at Hueco Tanks was the guided Rock Art Tour.
 I booked our tour weeks ahead, and while I recommend booking ahead of time, it is possible to get on a tour as a walk-in.
+Be sure to call ahead to check on tour dates, as they are not offered every day.
 Remember, being on a tour does not give you access into the rest of the park without a reservation, so to avoid waiting, make your reservations in advance.

 Before your tour, or entering the park, everyone must watch a short video about the park.